Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/CompositeValidator.md

 [IValidator](/Catel.Core\Catel\Data\IValidator.md)

 Allows the combination of several validators into a single validator.
-This class will combine all instances of the
-    [IValidator](#) class found for a type using the [IValidatorProvider](#) into this single composite validator.
+This class will combine all instances of the [IValidator](#) class found for a type using the [IValidatorProvider](#) into this single composite validator.

 ## Fields

-### _synchronizationContext

-The synchronization context.

-### _validators

-The validator list.

 ## Methods